Nayan-das08/notes-max-pro/SE 2 - measurments and metrics.md

 ### process metrics
 - measures such as overall dev time, type of methodology used
 - collected across *all projects* over *long period of time*
-- to provie *indicators* that lead to *long-term software process* imporovement
+- to provide *indicators* that lead to *long-term software process* improvement
 	- to obtain estimations for software dev process

 ### product metrics
-- descirbe effectiveness ofprocesses that produce software
+- describe effectiveness of processes that produce software
 - eg
 	- effort
 	- time